 Day 7 - Final Day (returning the boat)

 Most people tend to spend their final night back at the boatyard.
-As we do aim to allow boarding of vessels for between 12:30 & 13:00 on the day you collect your boat, the only way we can manage this is by having a return time of 08:30 am on your final day.
-If you return to the boatyard on the evening prior to your hand-over the vessels are usually refuelled.
+As we do aim to allow boarding of vessels for between 12:30 & 13:30 on the day you collect your boat, the only way we can manage this is by having a return time of 08:30 am on your final day.
+If you return to the boatyard on the evening prior to your hand-over the vessels are usually refueled.
 There are some lovely places to eat out in Inverness and we also have toilets, showers, WiFi and shore power facilities back at the boatyard.
 If you prefer not to return to the boat yard on your final night, the east side of the Tomnahurich swing bridge close to the yard is usually the alternative.